 5. It provides momentum for CS curriculum.
 When you bring CS and coding to an elementary school and kids are learning, having fun and gaining a skill important to their futures, you can influence the direction of the curriculum.
 Suddenly, CS gains momentum and acceptance from administrators, parents and the community.

-6. It helps students meet the 2016 ISTE Standards for Students.
-Coding skills have many applications and they are vital to many of the new ISTE student standards, including Creative Communicator, Computational Thinker and Innovative Designer.
+6. It helps students meet the ISTE Standards for Students.
+Coding skills have many applications and they are vital to many of the ISTE Student Standards, including Creative Communicator, Computational Thinker and Innovative Designer.

-Educators interested in bringing CS and coding to their K-5 schools can participate in the upcoming 30-minute ISTE webinar “How to Bring ‘Family Code Night’ to Your Elementary School.”
-The webinar will provide:
+ISTE members interested in bringing CS and coding to their K-5 schools can watch the recorded ISTE webinar “How to Bring ‘Family Code Night’ to Your Elementary School.”
+You'll gee: